Basics of MRpro and Cartesian reconstructions

 That is why we also included some top-level reconstruction algorithms in MRpro.
 For this whole steps from above,

-we can simply call a DirectReconstruction
+we can simply use a DirectReconstruction

 .
-A DirectReconstruction

 object.